nculwell/MathStudy/README.md

 MIT OCW has a pretty good series of lectures for calculus of a single variable that should go well with Leithold.

-A more advanced choice is Apostol's Calculus volumes I and II.
+A more advanced choice is Apostol's *Calculus* Volumes I and II.
 MIT uses this as the text for their honors calculus course.
 It's very good, and goes deeper into the background of the math you're learning, but I think it's probably best in combination with a book like Leithold's.
+(I'm not sure if Volume II is really worthwhile, though.)

 Leithold has been called a fairly demanding book.
 Personally, I think its clarity and wealth of examples would benefit any learner.
 However, for a more intuitive approach to the concepts of calculus, one book that might help is Thompson and Gardners's *Calculus Made Easy*.
 This one isn't really adequate as your sole textbook, but it does a good job of spoonfeeding you the intuitions of calculus.